- Require sign-offs on shift logs and important memos.

 A lack of internal communication can leave firefighters feeling out of the loop, which hurts morale.
 Miscommunication about policy updates, equipment issues or emergency situations can also impede their ability to do their jobs effectively, and even put them at risk.

-Improving internal fire department communications can be as simple as pairing some of the traditional formats with technology tools.
+Improving internal fire department communications can be as simple as pairing some of the traditional formats with technology tools like policy management software.
+Learn more about policy and procedure management for the fire service.

 Here are a few ways to improve internal communication in your department so that you can ensure safety and success for everyone on your team.